mist64/cbmbus_doc/7 JiffyDOS.md

 #### 1: Device is ready to receive
 ![](docs/cbmbus/jiffydos-14.png =601x131)

-Once the device is done processing the previous data, which may include writing a sector to the media, it indicates that it is ready to receive by releasing the DATA line.
+Once the device is done processing the previous data, which may for instance include writing a sector to the media, it indicates that it is ready to receive by releasing the DATA line.
 It may delay this step indefinitely.

 #### 2: Controller sends the "Go" signal
 ![](docs/cbmbus/jiffydos-15.png =601x131)